leimao/CMake-Examples/ControlFlow_v1/README.md

 ## Introduction

-This project describes how to program control flows and some other basic operations in CMake.
+This project described how to program control flows and some other basic operations in CMake.

 ## To Comfigure